 Averaging Pitot Tube is a differential pressure flow measurement device.
 The instrument has limitations with gas flow measurement, exceptionally low flow sensitivity, and limited turndown.
 The measurement is contingent upon achieving velocity pressure.
 At low flow rates, there is likely insufficient velocity to achieve an acceptable signal.
 Additionally, if there are changes in gas specific gravity, the pressure drop is impacted, creating flow measurement error.

 Thermal Mass Flow Meters

 Thermal mass flow meters are suitable for measuring flare gas when the gas composition is consistent and known, and there is no condensation.
 Additionally, in some applications, when the operator is willing to trade off lower accuracy, the thermal mass flow meter can save money versus the expense of an ultrasonic flow meter.

 Principles of Thermal Mass Flow Measurement

-Thermal flow meters measure gas flow based upon the principle of convective heat transfer.
-Either insertion style probes or in-line flow bodies support two sensors that are in contact with the gas.
+Thermal flow meters measure gas flow based on the principle of convective heat transfer.
+Either insertion-style probes or in-line flow bodies support two sensors that are in contact with the gas.
 The sensors are resistance temperature detectors (RTDs).
 The SAGE sensors consist of highly stable reference-grade precision-matched platinum windings clad in a protective 316 SS sheath for industrial environments.
 One sensor is heated by the circuitry and serves as the flow sensor, while a second RTD acts as a reference sensor and measures the gas temperature.

 Perhaps you may find this video on an ultrasonic flare gas meter of interest: